 Personally Identifiable Information (PII)

-We collect PII from users of this Website who voluntarily choose to disclose this information in order to access the products and services available through this Website.
-Available products and services include personalized online decision support systems to help you review, compare and select policies of insurance, health savings accounts (HSAs) and other products and services made available by Gravie.
+We collect PII from users of this website who voluntarily choose to disclose this information in order to access the products and services available through this website.
+Available products and services include personalized online decision support systems to help you review, compare and select policies of insurance, health savings accounts (HSAs), health reimbursement arrangements (HRAs), group health plans, and other products and services made available by Gravie.
 We will also help you to arrange for payment of insurance policies.

 In order to provide these services (the “Gravie Service”), we need to collect some of your PII, which may include your name, date of birth, address, contact information, and whether you use tobacco.
 If you are considering family coverage, we will need to collect the same information on family members.
-To arrange for payment, you will need to provide us with bank information.
+If you are enrolling in a group health plan, you may be asked to respond to medical questions on an application for coverage.
+To arrange for payment of individual insurance policies, you will need to provide us with bank information.
 To determine your eligibility for government subsidies (such as premium tax credits on a state or federal health care exchange), we will need your social security number and financial information.
-Finally, to help you choose the plan that is right for you, we will ask you to complete an online survey.
-The survey will assess your tolerance of risk and utilization of medical services.
-It won’t ask you specific questions about illnesses or medical conditions.

 The decision to provide your information is completely voluntary and is not required.
 However, if you choose not to provide the requested information, Gravie will not be able to make its products and services available to you.